-Throughout 2021, we continued to build relationships and maintain an open dialogue with regulators and local authorities.
+Throughout 2022, the Group has continued to build relationships and maintain an open dialogue with regulators and local authorities.
 This has included:

-- embedded measures within our venues to support the National strategy to Reduce Gambling Harms, - working with stakeholders, customers and regulators to help public understanding of the gaming offers it provides. - participating in trade bodies' representations to political and regulatory bodies to ensure that such stakeholders clearly understand the positive contribution that its business provides to the economy.
+- embedding measures within our venues to support the National strategy to Reduce Gambling Harms; - working with stakeholders, customers and regulators to help public understanding of the gaming offers it provides: - participating in trade bodies' representations to political and regulatory bodies to ensure that such stakeholders clearly understand the positive contribution that its business provides to the economy; - senior managers holding key positions on trade association executive and social responsibility committees.